 The Ulwazi Programme was established in 2008 in Durban, KwaZulu-Natal, South Africa.
 It was conceptualised by the ex-Head of Information Systems, Betsie Greyling.
-It is unique in that it is the first project of its kind in South Africa to promote a democratised collection policy through the use of basic digital media tools and community participation.
-It uses social technologies and volunteer ‘fieldworkers’ from local communities to generate locally relevant content in local languages, in this case, Zulu and English.
+It is unique in that it is the first project of its kind in South Africa to promote a democratised policy in co-creating cultural and historical information with people from local communities.
+‘Fieldworkers’ from local communities within the eThekwini Municipality are trained to use basic digital media tools and web platforms.
+They then write – in Zulu and English – on cultural and historical topics relating to the city of Durban and areas within the eThekwini Municipality.
+The result is the Ulwazi Programme – a website of locally relevant content in local languages.

 Local History Museums Project